Travel Insurance

 The key cover you will require is

-Cancelation Cover (prior to travel).
-If you become ill or injured prior to travel and need to cancel your holiday plans your travel insurance should cover the majority of your cancellation charges.
-Some policies can also cover you for serious illness or death of a close relative.
+Cancellation Cover (before travel).
+If you become ill or injured before travel and need to cancel your holiday plans, your travel insurance should cover the majority of your cancellation charges.
+Some policies can also cover you for serious illness or the death of a close relative.

 Medical & Repatriation Cover (while on holiday).
-If you become ill or injured during your holiday your travel insurance will cover the cost of your treatment.
-Some insurance providers will also be able to help you find suitable doctors, hospitals or other healthcare provider while you are away.
+If you become ill or injured during your holiday, your travel insurance will cover the cost of your treatment.
+Some insurance providers will also be able to help you find suitable doctors, hospitals, or other healthcare providers while you are away.
 If your unable to travel home on your original schedule your travel insurance provider should cover any repatriation expenses such an new flights.

-Insurance policies may also cover baggage, delay and valuables while you are on holiday.
-You should be aware that you are aware of the limits of the provided cover.
+Insurance policies may also cover baggage, delay, and valuables while you are on holiday.
+You should be aware of the limits of the provided coverage.

 Key Considerations